 At the same time, through its densification of development within the TPA, Modified Alternative 2 supports a land use pattern that reduces reliance on private automobiles, and thereby reduces vehicle miles traveled and the consumption of non-renewable resources when considered in a larger context.
 Most notably, Modified Alternative 2 provides high-density housing along a mixed-use corridor containing commercial, restaurant, office, and entertainment activities.
 The Project Site is located within a City-designated TPA and SCAG-designated High Quality Transit Area, and an area identified as preferred for high-density development to reduce vehicle miles traveled and related consumption of renewable resources, among other goals.
-Given its location, Modified Alternative 2 also provides excellent access to the regional transportation system as it is located in proximity to the Metro Red Line station and numerous regional and local Metro bus lines and LADOT DASH bus lines.
+Given its location, Modified Alternative 2 supports pedestrian access to a considerable range of employment, retail and entertainment activities.
+Modified Alternative 2 also provides excellent access to the regional transportation system as it is located in proximity to the Metro Red Line station and numerous regional and local Metro bus lines and LADOT DASH bus lines.
 These factors contribute to a land use pattern that is considered to reduce the consumption of non-renewable resources.